 Activity 2: Sing the Apples and Bananas song (see how fast you can sing it without messing up!)

 Show your child the painting Woman Peeling Apples by Archibald John Motley.
 Ask your child about what they see.
 Play an I Spy game to find the apples and talk about what color they are.
 Talk about the woman in the picture and what the artist wants to tell us about her.
 What is the expression on her face?
 What is the woman doing?
 What colors and shapes can your child find?
+What do you think is she feeling or thinking about?

 Activity 1: Letter A Sorting + Recognition Game (Tip: We recommend laminating the pieces after you print them out so you can repeat the game.)

 (+) Upgrade this game by focusing on the different sounds the letter A makes.
-The letter a makes at least 3 sounds in English, but we will only focus on the long ā (as in “cake”), short ă (as in “apple”) for this activity.
+The letter a makes 3 sounds in English, but we will only focus on the long ā (as in “ape”), short ă (as in “apple”) for this activity.
 On each apple picture, write a word that starts with the letter A. On the baskets, label one basket “long ā” and the other “short ă.”
 Next, read each word to your child and have them place the apple in the correct basket.

 Read Apple Countdown.
 Demonstrate the counting as needed, but let your child do as much of the counting as they’re able to.